alif-arrizqy/inspiro-test/readme.md

 how to run this project
-1. npm init
-2. npm install
+1. npm install
-3. node index.js
+2. node index.js